Thoughtful Reflections on Religious Experience

 st-juan-diego.jpg

 December 9 is the feast day of St. Juan Diego (1474-1548), who was born Cuauhtlatoatzin (kwah-oot-laht-oh-ahtzin) – Talking Eagle.
-St. Juan Diego was the first Native American to be declared a saint – on July 31, 2002, – by Pope John Paul II on his visit to Mexico City.
+St. Juan Diego was declared a saint – on July 31, 2002, – by Pope John Paul II on his visit to Mexico City.
 The Pope declared him protector of the indigenous peoples of the Americas and reminded the thousands who gathered of their responsibility to promote social justice and equality for their oppressed and marginalized brothers and sisters.

 Juan Diego was a member of the Chichimeca nation, in the Anahuac Valley, near Tenochitlán – present day Mexico City.
 He was a landowner, farmer and weaver of mats, and a married man.
 He was 47 when he witnessed the conquest of Tenochitlán by Hernán Cortez in 1521.
 He and his wife were baptized in 1524 or 1525 by the first missionaries, who were Franciscans.
 He took the baptismal name of Juan Diego and his wife’s baptismal name was María Lucía.
 A few years later, María Lucía became ill and died.